 Each of us who works in the technology industry carries an especially heavy burden nowadays.
 For, fate has placed in our hands an awesome power to shape our society and its consciousness.
-For that reason, we must pay more and more attention to issues of professionalism, social responsibility and ethics.
-Equally importantly, the responsibility lies in our hands to ensure that we view our work and career as an opportunity to enlighten and lift ourselves up.
+For that reason, we must pay more and more attention to issues of professionalism, social responsibility, and ethics.
+Equally importantly, the responsibility lies in our hands to ensure that we view our work and career as an opportunity to enlighten and our lives ourselves up.
+Let us learn about 3 lives.

 Story: A Prisoner, 20 years and a Wheel